 Brooklyn Overflow is a social event, without an agenda, for members to catch up with one another separate from Empire Hacking.
 Come out and meet your fellow hackers and friends!

-The next meetup will take place: TBD at DSK Brooklyn
+The next meetup will take place: Tuesday March 14, 2023

 - DSK Brooklyn, our favorite German beer garden in Fort Greene.
 Easily accessible via the 2, 3, 4, 5, B, D, N, Q, R, G, and C trains.

 - We meet once per month with specific days announced on Twitter and Meetup.
-There is no set schedule yet!
 The meetup starts at 6pm and ends when the venue closes or all the attendees leave.